harry7557558/spirulae/README.md

  - WebAssembly, required for mesh generation
  - [MathJax 3](https://www.mathjax.org/), required for equation preview

-These tools have the following known issues:
+Spirulae have the following known issues:

  - GPU-based graphers use single precision floating point and have incompatibility across devices for overflow and NaN behavior
  - The parser has ambiguity in resolving conflicting variable names
  - Incomplete documentation for some graphers

+Spirulae is not available for commercial licensing due to dependency on some C++ packages like [Triangle](https://www.cs.cmu.edu/~quake/triangle.html) and is currently distributed under GPLv3.
+Spirulae is [previously](https://github.com/harry7557558/spirulae/tree/4843b3e80d92e7633a6525e54c594cd254e5602b) distributed under MIT license.

 ----